microsoftgraph/msgraph-sdk-powershell/README.md

 ## Run Generated Modules

-1. By default, the generated modules should already be installed on your PC in `C:\Users\{accountName}\Documents\PowerShell\Modules` as part of the generation process.
+1. By default, the generated modules should already be installed on your PC in `%UserProfile%\Documents\PowerShell\Modules` as part of the generation process.
 If it's not present or you want to install the modules on another machine, then install them as such by specifying your repository name:

     ```ps
     Install-Module Graph -Repository {RepositoryName}